-To implement this decision the Club has established this "GRYC Mixed Fleet Rating Policy" (the "GRYC MFR Policy") to provide a potential performance rating for every class, OAK boat and modified boat racing at GRYC.
-This will ensure that all classes, OAK boats and modified boats can compete in races conducted by GRYC fairly with corrected time results reflecting how well the boat is sailed rather than most classes and boats having only performance handicap results
+To implement this decision the Club has established a "GRYC Mixed Fleet Rating" to provide a potential performance rating for every boat racing at GRYC.
+This will ensure that all boats can compete in races conducted by GRYC fairly with corrected time results reflecting how well the boat is sailed rather than the relative potential performance of the boat.